 Let’s take a look at why prenatal vitamins are so crucial for a healthy pregnancy, what should be included, the ingredients in the casing, and how to make up your mind about which prenatal is best for your body!

 What are Prenatal Vitamins and Why are they Important?

 Just in case you need a refresher, prenatal vitamins — mostly referred to as “vitamins” instead of “supplements” — are simply “multivitamins that include a variety of vitamins and minerals.”
 Pretty simple, right?

-It’s actually a little more complicated than that.
-While the average human body requires a spectrum of vitamins and minerals to work efficiently, a growing fetus requires a few incredibly critical components that accomplish two feats: “nourish a pregnant woman’s body and support the development of her growing baby.”
+It’s a little more complicated than that.
+While the average human body requires a spectrum of vitamins and minerals to work efficiently, a growing fetus requires a few incredibly critical components that accomplish two feats: “nourish a pregnant woman’s body and Support the development of her growing baby.”

-Obviously, there are many factors against expectant mothers trying to get all the nutrients their body and their growing baby needs, which is why prenatal supplements are so important.
-It’s incredibly difficult to get the level of nutrients from your diet and your prenatal vitamin guarantees that — no matter what — you and your baby are getting the proper nourishment to develop and grow.
+There are many factors against expectant mothers trying to get all the nutrients their body and their growing baby needs, which is why prenatal supplements are so important.
+It’s incredibly difficult to get the level of nutrients from your diet, and your prenatal vitamin guarantees that — no matter what — you and your baby are getting the proper nourishment to develop and grow.